openhab/openhab-js/README.md

     - `from(state)`
     - `to(state)`

-Additionally all the above triggers have the following functions:
+Additionally, all the above triggers have the following functions:

 - `.if()` or `.if(fn)` -> a [rule condition](#rule-builder-conditions)
 - `.then()` or `.then(fn)` -> a [rule operation](#rule-builder-operations)